qbic-pipelines/pipeline-docs/docs/markdown/clusters/running_jobs.md

 ### Submitting a bash script with `sbatch`

-Please mind the above-mentioned instructions for Nextflow pipelines.
-If you have a batch script, you can submit it to the cluster with the `sbatch` command.
+Please mind the [above-mentioned instructions](#submitting-nextflow-pipelines) for submitting Nextflow pipelines.
+If you have a batch script that is not a Nextflow pipeline run, you can submit it to the cluster with the `sbatch` command.

 ```bash
 sbatch <your_script.sh>